 Often when people are asked why they got a second puppy (when they may have only intended to get one), they say that the place where they got them from suggested:

 “Get the littlest puppy as well as no one wants it, and I may have to put it down”.

 ”You know it would be great for the kids to each have their own puppy to stop arguments.

 “If you get a second one, I can give it to you at a discount price.”

 It is common for non-professional or home breeders to be unaware that they shouldn’t sell or give away siblings to the same adopting or purchasing family.

-However, every professional supplier of puppies should know that the average family with little to no existing and effective dog knowledge does not have the skills or the time to ensure a positive outcome.
+However, every professional supplier of puppies should and do know that the average family, with little to no existing and effective dog knowledge, does not have the skills or the time to ensure a positive outcome.